ajpetersons/dfa-grader/README.md

-    "transitions": array of TRANSITION, // transitions of DFA "start_state": string,              // start state of DFA "final_states": array of string,    // accepting states of DFA "alphabet": array of string         // alphabet of DFA }
+    "transitions": array of TRANSITION, // transitions of DFA "start_state": string,              // start state of DFA "final_states": array of string,    // accepting states of DFA "alphabet": array of string,        // alphabet of DFA "states": array of string           // states of DFA }

 TRANSITION: {